 What Are The Components of Total Landed Cost?

-Several components account for the total cost in your eCommerce business.
+Several components account for the total cost of your eCommerce business.
 Any factor or cost that contributes to the expense you incur to fulfill orders and get items to your buyers' doorstep is a component.
 Generally, there are five factors that you should consider:

 - Product cost